“Are you a self-starting individual who can work alone and in a team?”

 How often have job seekers seen these very words, or something similar, when scouring job boards?
 As Pascal Finette at The Heretic writes, it almost seems as if every company’s listing on a job board has been copied from somewhere else.

 It’s understandable.
 Those responsible for writing job adverts might not know how to make a description pop, so they err on the side of what’s been done before.
-However, copy/pasting want ads renders the descriptions themselves meaningless.
+However, copy/pasting want ads render the descriptions meaningless.

 Don’t make this mistake.
 When you have a vacancy you need to fill with a truly talented person, you need a thoughtful job posting that will attract the right people and set the right expectations.
 Here is how to write one.